What is an ACH Transfer?

 • Efficiency: with options such as recurring or pre-planned payments, faster processing times, and various automated features, ACH payment processing gives payees and payers an option that is both fast and accurate.

 Furthermore, at least one survey of bank users indicated that about half of all people prefer ACH transfer to other payment options.
-There are very few real drawbacks of using ACH payments, though some individuals prefer same-day transfer options (such as a wire transfer or cashier’s check), which is only sometimes available.
+However, there are some drawbacks, including:

 Ultimately, offering ACH transfers is beneficial for both payers and payees.
 These payment processing systems have continued to become more popular, widespread, and improved over time.
 With new technologies and institutional options becoming available every year, having a consistent and reliable infrastructure such as ACH transfer can be extremely valuable.